 Otherwise, the biggest challenge of getting started with a new project is fighting the unknown.
 When you don't know what you need, you don't know how to get started.
 In sports marketing, this can be especially frustrating for the different parties that come together to make the whole environment work.
 Fortunately, there are plenty of resources to support your brand and maximize the opportunities to succeed.
 Contracting with expertise is a surefire way to reduce, and sometimes eliminate, learning curve time which is taxing on your internal resources.

-If you are coming up on a transition, entering a new market, going through a changing partnership, or anything else noteworthy and are interested in learning more about what it takes to maximize the value of your sponsorship program into the new year, then this page is for you.
+If you are feeling stuck, entering a new market, going through a changing partnership, or anything else noteworthy and are interested in learning more about what it takes to maximize the value of your sponsorship program into the new year, then this page is for you.